 Local food delivery is a huge business for restaurants.
-According to a study by Toast, a restaurant POS system, the average online ordering check size for delivery and take-out orders are 23-percent larger than in-store check sizes.
-The success of this revenue stream can often make or break a new restaurant.
+The average online ordering check size for delivery and take-out orders are $50 or more.

-With the rise of online ordering services such as UberEats, Postmates, Amazon Prime Now, GrubHub, and many others, customers are getting local food delivery now more than ever.
-Online ordering is actually growing 300-percent faster than in-store traffic.
+With the rise of online ordering services such as UberEats, Postmates, GrubHub and many others, customers have access to a wide range of food delivery options.

 These third-party services are great for restaurant owners because they do most of the heavy lifting for you.
 They provide the software, help set up your menu, send customers your way and even deliver the food.

 What if you don’t want to be giving away a percentage of your profits, can’t pay a monthly subscription fee, or just need something a little more customizable to fit your needs?
 In this situation, you may want to build your own food delivery website.